juniorgasparotto/SysCommand/documentation/en.md

 have his name omitted.
 ```

-Note that the help there is no occurrence of class `SecondCommand` .
+Note that when you enter `help` the class `SecondCommand` is not displayed.

 Note also that there is a help to the help engine itself, that `Command` should always exist, if it is not specified in the list of types your own system will create it using the help `SysCommand.ConsoleApp.Commands.HelpCommand` standard.
 For more information about customizing help see [Help](https://github.com/juniorgasparotto/SysCommand/blob/master/documentation/en.md#help).